When I arrived on February 20 to view my cottage for the first time (I bought it sight unseen–at least by me), I almost broke into tears.

-The photo on top and to the right is from the sales brochure from last autumn: a room that can definitely be described as “needs-work,” but with original-looking beams, sunlight flooding through the windows, walls that look OK, and a useful gas fire.
-Rip up the carpet, and away I go!
+The photo in the property sales brochure shows a room that can definitely be described as “needs-work,” but with original-looking beams, sunlight flooding through the windows, walls that look OK, and a useful gas fire.
+Rip up the carpet, paint the walls, and I’m in!

 The north wall of the room was crumbling from the intense damp.
-When I scraped at the plaster, chunks fell wetly to the floor.
+Chunks of plaster fell wetly to the floor.

-The room was intensely wet (a huge understatement) and desperately needed heat.
+The room was intensely wet and desperately needed heat.

 I went to the gas fire and started trying to get a spark to light the coils.
 Nothing.
 I tried pushing the lighter knob hard, softly, quickly, slowly, but nothing worked.
 The tick-tick-tick never resulted in a flame.